ClusterCockpit/cc-slurm-adapter/README.md

 ```

 If your Slurm instance is restricted and the permissions are not given, NO JOBS WILL BE REPORTED!

+#### Debugging the daemon

+Okay, so you have set up the daemon, but no jobs are running or it is crashing?
+In that case you should first check the log.
+cc-slurm-adapter doesn't have its own log file.
+Instead it prints all errors and warnings to stderr.

+If the log doesn't show anything useful, you can increase the default log-level from 2 to 5 via `-log-level 5`.
+While it may spam the console for many jobs, the debug messages may give insight to what exactly is going wrong.
+Though, cc-slurm-adapter attempts to print anything of significance to the default log level.

 ### slurmctld Prolog/Epilog Hook (optional)